This post may contain affiliate links. Please read our disclosure policy.

 - Next, apply a little bit more of the dish soap on a nonabrasive sponge, and gently scrub your silicone bakeware with it to remove the stains.
 Repeat the scrubbing process if necessary and rinse the silicone mold with hot water.
 Once clean, place it upside down on a towel or drying rack to let the water run off.

-- For tougher stains or bad smells, preheat your oven at 350°F (175°C) and place your bakeware in it for about 10 minutes.
+- For tougher stains or bad smells, preheat your oven to 350°F (175°C) and place your bakeware in it for about 10 minutes.
 The food stains that are stuck on the bakeware will heat up, making them easier to clean.

 - Wet down your silicone mold and shake all the water off.
 You want it to be damp, but not dripping wet.
-Sprinkle a generous amount of baking soda where the stains are and gently scrub with a damp cloth or a nonabrasive sponge.
+Sprinkle a generous amount of baking soda where the stains are and gently scrub with a damp cloth or a non-abrasive sponge.
 Repeat the baking soda process until all the greasy stains are gone.

 Our chef's advice: "Make sure you use very hot water.
 Lukewarm or cold water will not be as effective at cleaning your silicone bakeware properly.